jz2450/midterm-fpj/README.md

 - arcade kiosk mode

 ## todo
-- figure out the secrets thing
-- deploy on digital ocean
 - android text to speech?? check with new ssl, or request permission again
 - client performance
-- video connection unrealiable on boot
+- video connection unreliable on boot
-- update ssl on droplet

 ### nice to haves
 - add ml5 object detection to controller view